CHTC/chtc-website-source/_uw-research-computing/apptainer-build.md

 ```
 %post
+    chmod 777 /tmp
     apt update -y
     apt install -y gcc make wget
 ```

+> The `chmod 777 /tmp` is a specific workaround for building containers on the HTC system.
+Do not use this line if you are using Apptainer to build containers on a different system.

 Note that we have used the `-y` option for `apt` to pre-emptively agree to update `apt` and to install the `gcc`, `make`, and `wget` packages.
 Otherwise, the `apt` command will prompt you to confirm the executions via the command line.